Skip to content

 Mortgage vs Investments Calculator

-Pay off mortgage or invest the cash?
+How does paying off mortgage or invest the cash compare?

 Compare paying off mortgage early vs investing the same lump sum at expected return.
 Enter mortgage rate and investment return to see winner.